teticio/latency/README.md

 * **Lambda JS + DynamoDB** (`4-lambda-js-dynamodb`).
 Same as above, but with a JavaScript Lambda function.

 * **Fargate ECS** (`5-fargate-ecs`).
 Serverless architecture.
-Creates a Fargate ECS service and Load Balancer on the default VPC (for simplicity) that runs the FastAPI as a task inside a container.
+Creates a Fargate ECS service and Load Balancer on the default VPC (for simplicity) that runs the FastAPI server as a task inside a container.
 One advantage of using Fargate is that it can be configured to use spot instances which are up to 70% cheaper than on-demand instances.
 As spot instances can be terminated at any time (although, in practice, this is only about 5% of the time), the app persists its state on Elastic File Storage (EFS).
 You can build the Docker image yourself by running `docker build .` in the root directory of the repository.

 To test the performance over the internet run
 ```